The tree of Liberty must be refreshed from time to time with the blood of

 Thrombocytes are smaller than erythrocyte and in smears have a faintly bluish tinge to their cytoplasm.
 One immediately recognizable feature in good preparations is a small eosinophilic vacuole located at one end of the nucleus.
 It appears as an orange dot in most preparations.
 This perinuclear "dot" is part of the Golgi apparatus.

-Practical Exercise List
+Lab Exercise List